pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

     kubectl --kubeconfig credentials/kubeconfig_${eks_name} create -f db-monitor.yaml -n ${namespace}
     ```

-### Enable cross-zone load balancing for the TiDB service LoadBalancer
+### Enable cross-zone load balancing for the LoadBalancer of the TiDB service

 Due to an [issue](https://github.com/kubernetes/kubernetes/issues/82595) of AWS Network Load Balancer (NLB), the NLB created for the TiDB service cannot enable cross-zone load balancing.
 You can manually enable it by taking the following steps: